funktor/funktor.github.io/_posts/2025-06-28-the-gpu-notes-2.markdown

 3. **Thread Coarsening**<br/><br/>
 In all of the CUDA examples we saw, each thread has been assigned the task for computing one output element.
 For e.g. in vector addition or matrix multiplication, each thread in a block is assigned the task of computing one output element.
 This is useful if there are enough resources such as number of threads per block, shared memory etc. But in many practical problems, having too many threads can lead to redundant loading of data, synchronization overhead, redundant work.<br/><br/>
 To overcome such issues, one possible optimization is to reuse a thread to perform multiple computations.
 Without proper benchmarking this can lead to unused GPU resources.<br/><br/>
-A matrix multiplication kernel with thread coarsening where each thread is responsible for calculating 4 elements of the output matrix.<br/><br/>
+A matrix multiplication (with b transpose) kernel with thread coarsening where each thread is responsible for calculating 4 elements of the output matrix.<br/><br/>
     ```cpp
     // COARSE_FACTOR is the number of outputs computed by a single thread
     #define COARSE_FACTOR 4